geoff-nixon/posix-unix-standard/README.md

 If going through the steps above is just too onerous a task for you, it seems like there are a couple of working logins at [bugmenot.com](http://bugmenot.com), at the time of this writing.
 Also, just using 'github' for the username and password seems to work.

-It's page turner, ladies and gents — enjoy yourself approximately 4000 pages of riveting operating system minutia.
+It's page turner, ladies and gents — enjoy yourself 3,906 pages of riveting operating system minutia.